thquad/learn-angular/documentation/NgRx/actions.md

 });
 ```

-## Creator functions in different versions
+## Creating actions in different versions

 All of these implementations will generate the same POJO as described above.